LucaSkywalkerZA/Blynk-HomeControl/README.md

   * Live tracking of the BTC/USD from Coindesk.com.
   * Support for DS180B20 Digital Thermometer (C / F)
   * Support for Relays for Light Control (Don't die playing with mains please.)
+  * Can do specific tasks like feed fish, move a servo, all controlled from the smartphone, or done timeously.

 ### PLEASE give me feedback